scala/docs.scala-lang/_overviews/toolkit/web-server-dynamic.md

 {% endtab %}
 {% endtabs %}

 Now the example above can be rewritten to use a template.
-Cask will build a response out of the `doctype` automatically.
+Cask will build a response out of the `doctype` automatically, setting the `Content-Type` header to `text/html`.

-{% tabs web-server-dynamic-3 class=tabs-scala-version %}
+{% tabs web-server-dynamic-5 class=tabs-scala-version %}
 {% tab 'Scala 2' %}
 ```scala
 import java.time.{ZoneId, ZonedDateTime}